BrendanD7/Sudoku-DesignPatterns/doc/Decorator.md

 public class ForegroundCellDecorator implements CellDecorator {

     /**
-     *Instance variable for the colour to decorate foreground */
+     *Instance variable for the colour to decorate the foreground */
     private Color colour;

     /**
      * Constructor to build the ForegroundCell Decorator
-     * @param colour colour preferred for foreground of the cell */ public ForegroundCellDecorator(Color colour) {
+     * @param colour colour preferred for the foreground of the cell */ public ForegroundCellDecorator(Color colour) {
         this.colour = colour;